puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 One more time.
 Let's look at your above resource declaration, this time examine the body.
 After the colon (:) comes a list of **attributes** and their corresponding **values**.
 Each line consists of an attribute name, a `=>` (hash rocket), a value, and a final comma.
 For example, the attribute value pair `home => '/root',` indicates that your home is set to the directory `/root`.

 {% task 4 %}
-Let's rectify the Byte's password situation by setting it to *puppetlabs*.
+Let's rectify Byte's password situation by setting it to *puppetlabs*.
 Type the following command:

 	passwd byte

 If you take another look at Byte by typing the command `puppet resource user byte`, the value for his password attribute should now be set to a SHA1 hash of his password, something a little like this: `'$1$hNahKZqJ$9ul/RR2U.9ITZlKcMbOqJ.'`

 {% task 5 %}
 Now have a look at Byte's home directory, which was set to `'/home/byte'` by default.
 Byte's home is a directory, which is really just a special kind of file resource type.
 The `title` of any file is the same as the path to that file.
-Take a look at Byte's home directory.
 Enter the command:

 	puppet resource file /home/byte/sidekick